-A Georgia GOP lawmaker refused covid-19 tests.
+A Georgia GOP lawmaker refused coronavirus tests.
 He was kicked off the floor for ‘jeopardizing the health’ of colleagues.

 ‘I just want to find 11,780 votes’: In extraordinary hour-long call, Trump pressures Georgia secretary of state to recalculate the vote in his favor

-There have been almost 880,000 cases of the coronavirus in Georgia and more than 13,400 deaths, according to The Washington Post’s covid tracker.
+There have been almost 880,000 cases of the coronavirus in Georgia and more than 13,400 deaths, according to The Washington Post’s tracker.
 During the first week of the state legislature’s session earlier this month, nine senators, staff, aides and interns tested positive for the virus, according to the Atlanta Journal-Constitution.

 Clark, who represents a district northeast of Atlanta, wrote on Twitter that he would continue to refuse the coronavirus test — or any other “unnecessary” test — without “a basis for doing so.”
 He added that he takes his temperature every day, complies with the legislature’s mask mandate and wears one in public.
 (The Centers for Disease Control and Prevention, though, said earlier this month that asymptomatic people transmit more than half of all cases of the coronavirus.)